 The Strong Local Economy Attracts Residents

 The unemployment rate for Pittsburgh is around 5%.
-The unemployment rate for Pittsburgh parallels that for the state of Pennsylvania.
+The unemployment rate for Pittsburgh parallels that of the state of Pennsylvania.
 Employment growth is growing broadly, with seven of the ten major industries seeing job gains.
 Notably, the unemployment rate for the Pittsburgh real estate market is somewhat better than that in Fayette County and Armstrong County.
 The Pittsburgh real estate market is seeing a surprising renaissance because it is reinventing itself as a high-tech hub.

 The CBRE listed it as the third market in the U.S. for high-tech job growth.
 That same tech boom is radically altering the commercial real estate market.
 With many industries adding more jobs every month, which consists of manufacturing, leisure, technology, and health care, Pittsburgh’s economic prosperity will continue to foster a thriving housing market.
 Google, Apple Inc., Bosch, Facebook, Uber, Nokia, Autodesk, Amazon, Microsoft, and IBM are among 1,600 technology firms generating $20.7 billion in annual Pittsburgh payrolls.